Who is FBCS?

 Financial Business and Consumer Solutions or FBCS, Inc. is a debt collection agency headquartered in Hatboro, Pennsylvania.
 FBCS also has locations in North Cape May, New Jersey and Tampa, Florida.

 You may see FBCS listed on your credit report as a collections account.
-This can happen if you owe a creditor money and they’ve hired FBCS to collect that money.
+This can happen if you didn’t pay a bill.

 Who does FBCS collect for?